Recycled: The Series

 - Godzilla: The Series, though there were actually two (animated) series; The Godzilla Power Hour (c.
 The Seventies) was based off the Toho Godzilla movies, the second off the 1998 American remake.
 Oddly enough, there's never been a Godzilla anime.

 - Another example of how the adaptation can indeed be better than the original.
-While the 1998 "Godzilla" movie was widely reviled, the animated adaptation was far better received, what with that Godzilla actually acting like the Kaiju we all know and love.
+While the 1998 Godzilla movie was widely reviled, the animated adaptation was far better received, what with that Godzilla actually acting like the Kaiju we all know and love.
+Mainly in how the show was about him fighting other Kaiju.

 - Attack of the Killer Tomatoes! had a cartoon spinoff about a man named Dr. Gangrene trying to take over the world using tomatoes.
 It was pretty awesome.
 It even had an earworm-inducing intro.